Please find below documents related to the AIM notes

 All companies will need to maintain a share register and this function is often outsourced by publicly traded companies, including AIM companies, to a professional registrar.
 The primary role of the registrar is to maintain the company’s share register and ensure that it is up to date.
 The registrar may also provide additional services including company secretarial services and/or facilitate formal regulatory communications with shareholders (e.g. notices of general meetings etc.).

 As the leading financial services regulator in the UK, the FCA has three objectives, set out in FSMA (as amended by the Financial Services Act 2012): Protect consumers, to secure an appropriate degree of protection for consumers; Protect financial markets, to protect and enhance the integrity of the UK financial system; and to Promote competition, to promote effective competition in the interests of consumers.
 The FCA regulates London Stock Exchange, as a Recognised Investment Exchange.
 From an AIM company perspective, it has powers to investigate disclosures made by an AIM company where they may be false or misleading statements and which (intentionally or recklessly) induce investors to trade or refrain from trading in the company's securities.
-The FCA is also the competent authority in respect of the compliance with the relevant aspects of the FCA’s Disclosure and Transparency Rules which apply to UK companies on AIM (i.e. vote holder and issuer notification rules under DTR 5).
+The FCA is also the competent authority in respect of investigating compliance with the provisions of MAR, such as MAR disclosure obligations and rules regarding PDMRs/PCA’s and inside information and compliance with the relevant aspects of the FCA’s Disclosure and Transparency Rules which apply to UK companies on AIM (i.e. vote holder and issuer notification rules under DTR 5).

 From a secondary market perspective (i.e. in respect of the trading of shares in the secondary market), the FCA has both civil and criminal powers available to it to identify and prevent market abuse and will also work with other law enforcement agencies in combatting this.
 Furthermore, given the FCA’s responsibility for the conduct of retail and wholesale financial services firms in relation to consumers, the manner in which these firms are expected to conduct business when communicating with clients is primarily set out in the FCA’s Conduct of Business sourcebook.